robindavidgames/ci-project04/README.md

 ### Comments
 Users that are logged in can leave comments.
 All users can read comments.
 Comments must be approved by an administrator before they go live on the webpage.

+### Data Model
+Comments are created dependent on posts.
+Deleting a post will also delete all associated comments.

+### Responsive Design
+Thanks to the use of Bootstrap, the website is fully responsive to mobile devices.

+### Footer
+The page footer contains social media links and copyright information.

 ## Setup and Deployment

 To setup the project, I folled the example in the I Think Therefore I Blog module.